-Advantages and disadvantages of profitability ratios is an important thing to keep in mind before utilizing these ratios in analyzing a company.
-The ratio analysis is one of the important fundamental analysis tools, you can perform to judge whether the company is among the plausible investment category.
-You can do the ratio analysis of a company on a standalone basis or by comparing with the industry peers.
-Amongst various categories, we are going to discuss today the pros and cons of profitability ratios.
+The advantages and disadvantages of profitability ratios are important things to keep in mind before utilizing these ratios in analyzing a company.
+The ratio analysis is one of the important fundamental analysis tools.
+You can use it to judge whether the company is among the plausible investment category.
+You can do the ratio analysis of a company on a standalone basis or by comparing it with the industry peers.
+Among various categories, we will discuss today the pros and cons of profitability ratios.
 Profitability ratio as one of the categories has subcategories.
 Whenever you deal with profitability ratios, you always think of profits as a percentage of something.
-Let’s take some of the important ratios of under this category, that represents the entire profitability ratio’s category, and discuss the benefits and disadvantages of the same.
+Let’s take some of the important ratios under this category that represent the entire profitability ratio category, and discuss the benefits and disadvantages of the same.

 List of Important Profitability Ratios

 - Net Profit Margin: Net Income/ Total Sales

 - Gross Profit Margin: (Revenue – Cost of Goods Sold) / Revenue.

 - Return on Assets: (Net Income) /(( Opening Assets at the beginning of the year +Closing Assets at the end of the year)/2).

 - Returns on Equity: Net Income / ((Opening Equity at the beginning of the year + Closing Equity at the end of the year)/2).

 - Return on Capital Employed: Earnings before Interest and Taxes / (Total Assets – Current Liabilities)

 With the help of the ratios listed above, we will see the advantages of using profitability ratios for analyzing a company’s performance.